Code-Institute-Submissions/MS1-Pop-Cakes/README.md

     Typography

         The Oxygen font, an attractive and common font, is the main font used throughout the website.
-        Sans Serif is used as the fallback font in case for any reason, the font isn't being imported into the site correct.
+        Sans Serif is used as the fallback font in case for any reason, the font isn't being imported into the site correctly.

     Imagery